History of Formula One regulations: 2020s

 Teams now allowed to develop 2026 cars.
 Fastest lap point (reintroduced in 2019) abolished.
-Minimum driver weight allowance increased 80 kg to 82 kg; overall minimum car weight without fuel increased from 798 kg to 800 kg.
+Minimum driver weight allowance increased from 80 kg to 82 kg; overall minimum car weight without fuel increased from 798 kg to 800 kg.
 New driver cooling system introduced and mandated for extreme heat situations (over 30.5 °C), increasing minimum car weight (including driver) by 5 kg to compensate.
 Limit on amount of gearboxes that can be used by one team to be abolished.
 Due to an incident involving Sergio Pérez in the previous season, cars suffering from significant damage, be it mechanical or structural, must retire at the nearest safe location instead of going to the pit lane to retire.
 In its final year of usage, DRS parameters changed to reduce minimum gap from 10–15 mm to 9.4–13 mm; upper boundary remains at 85 mm with DRS open.
 Two DRS modes are permitted; should the driver disengage DRS, the wing must return exactly as defined to the initial mode.
-Stricter deflection tests on rear wing to be carried out in Australia, with front wing tests to be included from Spanish Grand Prix.: During free practice, young drivers will be fielded up to two times per season per car, increasing from once per season per car.
+Stricter deflection tests on rear wing to be carried out in Australia, with front wing tests to be included from Spanish Grand Prix.
+During free practice, young drivers will be fielded up to two times per season per car, increasing from once per season per car.
 Restrictions revolving around the testing of previous-season cars (TPC) tightened: 20-day limit to be imposed, testing only to occur on tracks on previous year's calendar within the last year and not within 60 days of a Formula One race, and drivers currently competing in the championship now restricted to covering a maximum of 1000 km over 4 days of testing.: Should qualifying be cancelled outright (i.e. due to bad weather), grid is set according to Drivers' Championship standings before the event.
 Starting grid protocol for withdrawing a car before race start amended; final starting grid to be determined one hour before the race, with any car withdrawn up to 75 minutes before start being excluded from final grid, with all cars moving up their relevant positions.: Following punishments given out in 2024, drivers' public comments, including profanity, language which may lead to the "moral injury or loss to the FIA, its bodies, its members or its executive officers", and "political, religious and personal statements or comments", will be regulated, with harsher punishments being issued upon infraction, such as fines, suspension, or deduction of points.
 Any statements of the latter nature warrant retraction and a full apology.